kostyaVyrodov/education/design/gog/README.md

 - Different AbstractFactories - contracts of factories producing concrete product
 - Different ConcreteFactories - implementation of an abstract product
 - AbstractFactory - contains logic create concrete related to each other products
-- Client - a type using abstract factory to produce products

 ![Abstract factory](./images/abstract-factory.png);